 Welcome to a guide on how to remove scratches on computer screens.
 Oh no!
-There is an ugly scratch mark on the screen.
-That is going to be very annoying every time you use the computer.
+There is an ugly scratch mark on the screen, and it is very annoying every time you use the computer.
 Fear not.
-If the scratch is not too deep, there might still be hope with some “home remedies”.
-Just how do we fix a scratched computer screen?
-Read on to find out!
+If the scratch is not too deep, there might still be hope with some “home and Internet remedies”.

 1) USE AN ERASER

 Have a very dirty screen with a lot of small scratches everywhere?
-Then you will need to get a cleaning cloth, some cotton buds, soft brush, and cleaning alcohol (clinical alcohol from pharmacies will also do the trick).
+Then you will need to get a cleaning cloth, some cotton buds, a soft brush, and cleaning alcohol (90% isopropyl alcohol from pharmacies will also do the trick).

 First, apply the alcohol evenly over the screen.
 Be careful of the edges around the screen, and not get the alcohol inside – It will damage the electronics.
 Wipe it down with the cleaning cloth, and use cotton buds to target stubborn spots.
 This should pretty much restore any old screens back into their “shiny state”.

-Note – I know the above is not a “scratch repair” video, but that is a very good demonstration on how to restore an old computer screen using cleaning alcohol.
+Note – I know the above is not a “scratch repair” video, but that is a very good demonstration of how to restore an old computer screen using cleaning alcohol.

 3) USE TOOTHPASTE